Pediatric sleep disordered breathing (SDB)

 If you suspect your child may have a sleep disorder, you should see a doctor immediately.
 Sleep disorders can lead to neurological and cardiovascular problems later on.

-Infants (birth to 1 year*) are more at risk for obstructive sleep apnea due to their tendency to put items in their mouth and their smaller, and sometimes underdeveloped, airways.
+Infants (birth to 1 year) are more at risk for OSA due to their tendency to put items in their mouth and their smaller, and sometimes underdeveloped, airways.

 Risk factors